-- The nurse evaluated the patient in the clinic, but did not perform a thorough assessment.
-The nurse also did not assess the patient for bowel sounds, his last bowel movement, and his last meal. - The patient had multiple complaints including chest pain, stomach pain, and urinary symptoms.
-The nurse should have co-consulted with a provider.
+The patient had multiple complaints including chest pain, stomach pain, and urinary symptoms.
+The nurse should have coconsulted with a provider.

 Outpatient Nursing Documentation

 Complete and accurate nursing documentation is an essential component of patient care.
 Without proper documentation, health care staff can overlook changes in patients' conditions.
 Although we identified a few documentation deficiencies, nurses mostly completed thorough and accurate documentation.